hssx129867-sys/HendrixCode/README.md

 Hands-on coding exercises from easy to advanced!

 ### 📚 [All Classes](classes/)
-Check out the classes folder for all learning materials!
+Check out the classes folder 🦾for all learning materials!

 ## 🎯 Current Goals